 F u n F a c t s

-Penned and produced an ABC daytime theme song with writing partner Annmarie Cullen.
+Penned and produced an ABC daytime theme song with long time writing partner Annmarie Cullen.

 The Secret Things debut gig was on a festival stage with Jimmy Eat World and Neon Trees, after the trio won an iHeart radio contest.

 She studied acting in NYC at Uta Hagen's HB Studios.

 2019 LIVE performance in Culver City at the charming "Cinema Bar."
 Cynthia has reinvented "Ghosts" (originally recorded by Saucy Monky; live rendition by The Secret Things).